Why Do Players Compare Lotto Plus 1 and Lotto Plus 2?

 The jackpot odds for Lotto Plus 1 and Lotto Plus 2 are identical: 1 in 20,358,520.
 Both games use the exact same 6/52 number matrix as the main Lotto draw.
 The probability of matching all 6 balls in either Plus game is exactly the same.

-This is the most important fact to understand: neither Plus game gives you better odds than the other.
+This is the most important fact to understand: neither Plus game gives you better odds than the other, and adding a Plus game does not improve the odds of any individual entry.
 The combination count is C(52,6) = 20,358,520 for every draw — main Lotto, Plus 1, and Plus 2 alike.
 What differs is only the size of the prize you would collect if you won.

 Odds of Winning Any Prize